Disruptive Touch: Queer Expression in Public Spaces

 Thursday, June 14

-Join us at the Center on Halsted for a cocktail reception, panel discussion, vendor marketplace, and viewing of the short film, Lives: Visible directed by panelist, Michelle Citron.
-The discussion will be moderated by author Owen Keehnen and will include director Michelle Citron, artist Patric McCoy, and photographer Andie Meadows.
+Join us at the Center on Halsted for a cocktail reception, panel discussion, vendor marketplace, and viewing of the short film, Lives: Visible (2017).
+Moderated by writer and LGBT historian Owen Keehnen, the discussion includes director Michelle Citron, artist Patric McCoy, and photographer Andie Meadows.

 Major support for Out at CHM comes from the Exelon Corporation with additional support from Robert Kohl and Clark Pellett and the Richard L. Ohlhausen Education Fund.